ethereum-optimism/optimism/README.md

 mipsevm -- A MIPS runtime in the EVM (see also contracts/)
 ```

-## Steps

-1. Get minigeth to verify a block locally paying attention to oracle (done)
-2. Compile embedded minigeth to MIPS (done)
-3. Get embedded minigeth to verify a block using the oracle (done)
-4. Merkleize the state of the embedded machine
-5. Write Solidity code to verify any MIPS/oracle transitions (done)
-6. Write binary search engine to play on chain game (done)

-The system is checking an embedded block in CI now

-## TODO

-* Get minigeth running in Solidity MIPS emulator with reasonable performance (Go code using EVM with native memory)
-* Add merkleization for MIPS ReadMemory and WriteMemory

 ## Usage
 ```
 # verify the transition from 13284469 -> 13284470